Building permits and information

 - Section 29A Demolition Consent

 - Request for Adjoining Landowners Details for the purpose of building works OR fill in our online form

 - Neighbours Response Declaration Form for Report and Consent Applications

-- Property information and legal point of discharge request form - typically for building surveying purposes or fill in our online form
+- Property Information and Legal Point of Discharge Request - Typically for Building Surveying Purposes OR fill in our online form

 - Building File Search Request OR fill in our online form

 All places of public entertainment must have an occupancy permit.

 To find out more visit the Victorian Building Authority website: Occupancy Permits for Places of Public Entertainment